itzrossyo/Cryptosite-P2/README.md

 ### Colour Scheme

-The website will use a modern and minimalistic color scheme, primarily consisting of blue, white, and hints of gold for highlights.
-The colors aim to convey a sense of trust, professionalism, and innovation.
+The website will use a modern and minimalistic color scheme, primarily consisting of orange, purple, and white for The colors aim to convey a sense of trust, and eye catching.

 ### Typography